 Pay attention to air quality index alerts

 The air quality index—a measurement of ground-level ozone, particle pollution (also known as particulate matter), carbon monoxide, sulfur dioxide, and nitrogen dioxide—tends to be worse in summer, thanks to heat and humidity.
-Poor air quality affects those with asthma or otherwise comprised lung function most, though studies have shown it can even counteract beneficial aspects of exercise in healthy individuals.
+Poor air quality affects those with asthma or otherwise comprised lung function most.
 On days when the index is high, move your workout indoors.

 Build up to longer outdoor workouts in the heat